All Episodes

 We also played what he said over the years.

-And you know, at the end of the day, we have to ask ourselves this question you know, are they accurately portraying who this president is is in what he said?
+And at the end of the day, we have to ask ourselves this question.

-Welcome both of you back to the Well, I guess Dr. Swain, you've never been on my radio show before because you've been on TV a bunch, but it's been a while.
+Welcome both of you back to the well, I guess, Dr. Swain, you've never been on my radio show before because you've been on TV a bunch, but it's been a while.

 All right, please do.

-Well, one of the reasons why they're having so much difficulty uh communicating to people is that they are blurring distinctions among and between Americans, and they're painting everyone with the same broad brush.
+Well, one of the reasons why they're having so much difficulty communicating to people is that they are blurring distinctions among and between Americans, and they're painting everyone with the same broad brush.

-When I wrote the book, The New White Nationalism in America, it's challenged integration.
+When I wrote the book, The New White Nationalism in America, Its Challenge to Integration, I called it the New White Nationalism to distinguish it from old-style white supremacy.

-And uh I would argue that there are four groups of white Americans, uh the um white supremacists, tiny percentage of Americans, but a much larger group that I would call new white nationalists or alt-right who are not necessarily uh espousing any uh hatred towards other groups, but they are making a case for white rights, white identity, for white people to organize, and then you have white people who are just trying to make a living.
+And I would argue that there are four groups of white Americans, the white supremacists, tiny percentage of Americans, but a much larger group that I would call new white nationalists or alt-right who are not necessarily espousing any hatred towards other groups, but they are making a case for white rights, white identity, for white people to organize.

-They may have voted for Donald Trump, but they're concerned about America, and then the last group are the leftist whites that are trying to overthrow the c country.
+And then the last group are the leftist whites that are trying to overthrow the country.

-So all of this is just really putting our country, our nation in a bad place.
+So all of this is just really putting our country, our nation, in a bad place.

 Now, what I do know is that the response in which Trump gave during the infrastructure speech, piece by piece, negated everything he said at the press conference before.